pimcore/customer-data-framework/doc/30_OAuth-Server.md

        A JWT value that an application can use to refresh an expired Access-Token.

-  An application can store this JSON to use it afterwards when requesting a protected resources.
+  At this point an application is authorized to request sensitive information or protected resources stored on your platform.

-  At this point an application is ready to request sensitive information stored on your platform.
+  An Access-Token can expire though, so that an application needs to get a new one to access protected resources.

-  When an Access-Token has expired an application can get an new one by making a request onto:
+  There is the action called `refreshToken` to exchange a Refresh-Token for an new Access-Token:

   ```php
   /**